StratusGrid/terraform-aws-multiaccount-pipeline/README.md

   cp_resource_bucket_name            = ""
   cp_resource_bucket_key_name        = ""
   cp_source_poll_for_changes         = true

+  //This is used to enable slack notifications for codebuild statuses as well as codepipeline manual approval via AWS chatbot service slack_notification_for_approval    = true slack_workspace_id                 = "" slack_channel_id                   = ""

   //Each environment but be in the order, we prefix this list since the map will sort alphabetically and we can not change that.
   //We make an assumption that the environment name matches the environment name in the TF init and apply directories.